centuryglass/IntraPaint/doc/tool_guide.md

 - **Hold shift and left-click**: Select a line from the last place you clicked.
 - **Hold Alt while drawing**: Force the brush to follow a fixed angle.
 - **"\[", "]", or mouse scroll wheel left/right**:  Change the brush size. **Hold shift** to change size faster.
-- **Hold Shift**: Increase speed when changing brush size using keyboard keys.
+- **Hold Alt**: Increase speed when changing brush size using keyboard keys.
 - **"Q" key**: Toggle between selection and deselection.

 #### User interface